 The Health Insurance Portability and Accountability Act (HIPAA), enacted in 1996 and amended in 2013, is a complex law that regulates how healthcare providers manage the Protected Health Information (PHI), including medical records and payments.
 It obliges healthcare organizations to regulate policies and protect patient confidentiality.

-The changes enacted in HIPAA’s Security Rule in 2013 are especially important.
-Although not explicitly prohibiting the use of email to communicate protected health information (PHI), the amendments introduce several requirements which ensure that your organization’s email communication is HIPAA compliant.
-What is a key for success to HIPAA compliance?
+Although not explicitly prohibiting the use of email to communicate protected health information (PHI), this rule introduces several requirements which ensure that your organization’s email communication is HIPAA compliant.

 It is necessary to establish the following administrative processes to protect data: